Carreau/ipython-wiki/Dev:-Releasing-IPython.md

 # 0. Environment variables

-Set some env variables to note previous release tag and current release milestone, version, and git tag:
+You can set some env variables to note previous release tag and current release milestone, version, and git tag:

-    export PREV_RELEASE=rel-1.0.0
+   PREV_RELEASE=rel-1.0.0
-    export MILESTONE=1.1
+   MILESTONE=1.1
-    export VERSION=1.1.0
+   VERSION=1.1.0
-    export TAG="rel-$VERSION"
+   TAG="rel-$VERSION"
+   BRANCH=master

+These will be used later if you want to copy/paste, or you can just type the appropriate command when the time comes.
+These variables are not used by scripts (hence no `export`).

 # 1. Finish release notes

+- If a major release:

   - merge any pull request notes into what's new:

           python tools/update_whatsnew.py

   - update `docs/source/whatsnew/development.rst`, to ensure it covers the major points.
   - move the contents of `development.rst` to `versionX.Y.rst`
 - generate summary of GitHub contributions, which can be done with:

         python tools/github_stats.py --milestone $MILESTONE > stats.rst